Reviews You Can Rely On

 • Noise Cancellation (20% of score) — We test how well each bud blocks external sound in real life and the lab with standardized recordings.
 We also test transparency modes to determine how easily you can hear your desired surroundings.

-• App Features (10% of score) — We test each pair's controls, related app, and general features for ease of use and customization.
+• App Features (10% of score) — We assess controls, related app, and general features for ease of use and customization.

-• Call Quality (10% of score)-- We test how clearly voices transmit on calls in various environments.
+• Call Quality (10% of score)-- We consider how clearly voices transmit on calls in various environments.
 We look for mics that clearly isolate voices from background noises with minimal distortion.

 Our audio experts evaluated every aspect of these earbuds in our state-of-the-art audio studio and while wearing them in the real world.